Finite groups and the class-size prime graph revisited: Variations on the class-size prime graph

 In 2019, Felipe, Martínez-Pastor and myself analysed the influence of class sizes of vanishing elements of prime power order on the structure of certain factorised groups.
 In particular, from \cite[Corollary 4]{FMOvan} it can be obtained some information about groups satisfying that the vanishing class sizes are all prime powers, i.e. groups $G$ such that $\Delta(cs_v(G))$ is an empty graph.

 \begin{corollary} Let $G$ be a group.
 If $\Delta(cs_v(G))$ has no edges, then $G/\fit{G}$ is abelian. \end{corollary}

-This result has also been proved independently by Robati and Hafezieh-Balaman in \cite[Corollary 2.3]{RH}.
-In that paper, it is also addressed the particular situation in which the lenghts of the vanishing conjugacy classes of a group are all powers of a fixed prime $p$; in other words, it is addressed the feature of $\Delta(cs_v(G))$ of being a single vertex $p$ (see \cite[Theorem 1.1]{RH}).
+This result was also proved independently by Robati and Hafezieh-Balaman in \cite[Corollary 2.3]{RH}.
+In that paper, it is additionally addressed the particular situation in which the lenghts of the vanishing conjugacy classes of a group are all powers of a fixed prime $p$; in other words, it is addressed the feature of $\Delta(cs_v(G))$ of being a single vertex $p$ (see \cite[Theorem 1.1]{RH}).

+Regarding the number of connected components of $\Delta(cs_v(G))$, it has recently been demonstrated in \cite[Theorem 2.2]{RH2} that there are at most two, as it occurs in the ordinary graph $\Delta(cs(G))$.
+In that paper, the authors also obtained the following theorem concerning the structure of soluble groups $G$ such that $\Delta(cs_v(G))$ has exactly two connected components.

+\begin{theorem}\emph{(\cite[Theorem 1.1]{RH2}).} Let $G$ be a soluble group, and let $\pi$ be the vertex set of $\Delta(cs_v(G))$.
+Suppose that $\Delta(cs_v(G))$ is non-connected.
+Then $G=N\rtimes H$ where $N$ is the normal Hall $\pi$-subgroup of $G$ and $H$ is an abelian complement of $N$.
+Moreover, $N$ is a nilpotent subgroup if and only if $N$ is abelian, $G/\ze{G}$ is a Frobenius group, and there exists some element in $N$ which is vanishing in $G$. \end{theorem}

-Recently, the authors of \cite{EGA} have further filtered the set of class sizes of $G$ by considering only the \emph{SM-vanishing conjugacy classes}, i.e. conjugacy classes that are zeros of the \emph{strongly monolithic} characters of $G$.
+The authors of \cite{EGA} have further filtered the set of class sizes of $G$ by considering only the \emph{SM-vanishing conjugacy classes}, i.e. conjugacy classes that are zeros of the \emph{strongly monolithic} characters of $G$.
 It is worth mentioning that some of the above situations also hold for the corresponding prime graph built on this last subset of class sizes of $G$ (cf. \cite{EGA}).

 Beltr\'an, Felipe and Melchor considered in \cite{BFM} the set $cs_G(N)$ of conjugacy class sizes in $G$ of elements of a normal subgroup $N$ of $G$, and they introduced the associated prime graph $\Delta(cs_G(N))$.
 In that paper, they obtained the next result.